What Are N-Bombs? (25-I-NBOMe) — Avoid This Psychedelic

 NBOMe (N-bombs) are a class of psychedelic drugs within the greater phenethylamine family.
 There are dozens of different NBOMe compounds in this group, but the most common, by far, is a chemical called 25I-N-BOMe.

 These compounds work through the same mechanisms as LSD, DMT, psilocybin, and mescaline.
 They activate the 5-HT2A and 5-HT2C serotonin receptors — causing the characteristic hallucinations.

 Unlike these other psychedelics, NBOMe is much less likely to lead to introspective thoughts than other psychedelics.
 They have a strong visual component but lack the spiritual or empathetic effects inherent to LSD or magic mushrooms.

-Chemically, NBOMe is more closely related to mescaline, but it’s used in the same way as acid — which is in the form of blotter paper squares.
+Chemically, NBOMe is more closely related to mescaline, but it’s more often used as an alternative to LSD because it’s potent enough to be dosed on blotter squares.

 Unlike acid, NBOMe has a potent bitter flavor — which is one of the only ways to tell if you’ve mistakenly taken NBOMes instead of acid.

 The bottom line is that NBOMe is unpredictable and dangerous.
 The dose is very small.
 There’s very little difference between a safe dose and a toxic dose.

 With the availability and low cost for other, safe psychedelics, there’s no need to take the high risk involved with using NBOMe.

 |Most Common Side-Effects||Anxiety, paranoia, psychosis|